LearnOnDemandSystems/docs/tms/home.md

     <!-- Begin administrator categories section.. -->
       <div class="moreInfo" tabindex="0" title="Getting started?">
       <span class="moreInfo_header">Getting started?</span>
       Looking for an overview of Skillable's process from creating a lab through to a learner taking it?
-Read our<a href="/tms/tms-administrators/tms-fundamentals/full-process">Getting Started with Skillable - Lab creation to lab consumption</a>.
+Read our <a href="/tms/tms-administrators/tms-fundamentals/full-process">Getting Started with Skillable - Lab creation to lab consumption</a> article.
         </div>
       <div class="moreInfo" tabindex="0" title="Getting started?">
       <span class="moreInfo_header">Getting started using the TMS?</span>
       Do you want an overview of using Skillable's TMS to put labs in front of your learners?
-Read our<a href="/tms/tms-administrators/tms-fundamentals/tms-process">Getting Started - Using the Skillable Training Management System (TMS) to train your learners</a>.
+Read our <a href="/tms/tms-administrators/tms-fundamentals/tms-process">Getting Started - Using the Skillable Training Management System (TMS) to train your learners</a> article.
         </div>
       <div class="cloudSlice cardContent">
           <div class="cardHeader" tabindex="0" title="Featured Posts" aria-label="Featured Admin Docs">Featured</div>